 #pragma skip_variants POINT_COOKIE DIRECTIONAL_COOKIE

-We’ve spent hundreds of hours to research, design and implement the right set of assets needed to achieve a slick minimalist look.
-We hope it works for your project out of the box.
-If you have questions after reading this guide, let us know at firstname.lastname@example.org.
+Flat Kit has everything you need to achieve a slick minimalist look in your project.
+We’ve spent hundreds of hours to research, design and implement the right set of assets needed to allow lots of customisation without sacrificing performance.
+We hope it works for your project out of the box, but if you have questions after reading this guide, let us know at

 To name Flat Kit a set of flat shaders, cel shaders or toon ones, would be a serious underestimation.
 Yes, these all can be easily done.
 As well as countless other (maybe unseen before) styles.
 It can be sharp flat, it can have one, two, nine steps of hard shadow, or soft-shaded, or gradient-shaded — with pale or acid colors, it can have three gradient effects (when you start thinking out of the box, the parameter like ‘Specular’, usual for, well, a specularity or glare, here can act as your fourth shadow, or a gradient etc).